zenuhcomp/OpenConstructionERP/README.md

 ### The #1 open-source workspace for construction project management

+Professional BOQ, 4D scheduling, 5D cost model, and tendering - all in one open-source platform.

-**Like WordPress for construction companies** — pick modules from the marketplace, drop in your own, or replace ours with custom-built ones.
+**Like WordPress for construction companies** - pick modules from the marketplace, drop in your own, or replace ours with custom-built ones.
 Same plug-and-play model, but for BOQ, scheduling, cost control, BIM, and tendering.

-Professional BOQ, 4D scheduling, 5D cost model, and tendering — all in one open-source platform.

 [▶ Watch the 12-min walkthrough](https://www.youtube.com/watch?v=X06cIaroAeI) · [Demo](https://openconstructionerp.com) · [Documentation](https://openconstructionerp.com/docs) · [Discussions](https://t.me/datadrivenconstruction) · [Report Bug](https://github.com/datadrivenconstruction/OpenConstructionERP/issues)